prantlf/grunt-html-dom-snapshot/README.md

 Sets the HTML doctype to be written to the file with the snapshot.
 [WebdriverIO API] does not support getting its value.
 HTML validators require the doctype and to make the integration with other tasks easier it can be written to the snapshot file using this option.

-#### dest
+#### snapshots
 Type: `String`
 Default value: 'snapshots'

 Destination directory to write the page snapshots to.
 It will be created if it does not exist.
+If set to `null`, snapshots will not be saved.
+It can be used to have only screenshots saved.

+#### screenshots
+Type: `String`
+Default value: null

+Destination directory to write the viewport screenshots to.
+It will be created if it does not exist.
+Default value is `null`, which means, that no screenshots will be written out.

 #### force
 Type: `Boolean`